abhaymishra8765/Roxiler-Assignment/README.md

-# Roxilar — Store Ratings App
+# Roxiler — Store Ratings App

 A full-stack web application that allows users to rate stores (1–5).
 Implements a single login system with **role-based access**: